Austria–Denmark relations: 20th century

 After the First World War, 25,000 children from Vienna fled to Denmark, and 12,000 did so after the Second World War.

+During World War II, some Danes were imprisoned in a subcamp of the Mauthausen concentration camp in Melk in German-annexed Austria.

 Trade

 Austria has a trade delegation in Copenhagen.

 The Danish pastry was created (accidentally) in Denmark by bakers from Vienna, who were brought in to fill a labor shortage created by striking Copenhagen bakers.

 The trade between Austria and Denmark increased from January to August 2010.
 Austrian exports to Denmark increased by almost 4%, mainly due to export growth in industrial sectors.
 Exports of pharmaceutical products increased by 8% and 20%.

 Melchior Lorck

 Melchior Lorck was a renaissance painter, draughtsman, and printmaker of Danish-German origin.
 He produced the most thorough visual record of the life and customs of Turkey in the 16th century, to this day a unique source.
 He was also the first Danish artist of whom a substantial biography is reconstructable and a substantial body of artworks is attributable.
 Lorck returned to Western Europe in the autumn of 1559.
-In 1560 he is documented in Vienna, where he stayed until 1566.
+In 1560, he was documented in Vienna, where he stayed until 1566.